-For simplicity, let's normalize our value scale so that the expected value of the "status quo" (doing nothing with the \$1 million, or burning it, or spending it in some non-philanthropic way) is 0, and EV(S) is 1.
-Let's call a unit of value on this scale a valon-that is, a valon is a unit of value equivalent to 3000 QALYs.
-Thus, L has greater expected value than S if and only if EV(L) > 1 valon.
+For simplicity, let's normalize our value scale so that the expected value of the "status quo" (doing nothing with the \$1 million, or burning it, or spending it in some non-philanthropic way) is 0, and EV(B) is 1.
+Let's call a unit of value on this scale a valon (abbreviated V)-that is, one valon is a unit of value equivalent to 3000 QALYs.
+Thus, L has greater expected value than B in the working example if and only if EV(L) > 1 V.

 I will assume that L is equivalent to the status quo in the near future-i.e., its benefits (if any) lie in the far future.
 More specifically, L aims to increase the probability that the world is in some target state S in the far future.
 In the working example, where L aims to mitigate existential risk, S can be interpreted as something like: "The accessible region of the Universe contains an intelligent civilization."
-(It will shortly become clear why this is preferable to other natural ways of characterizing the aim of existential risk reduction.)

 The model aims to estimate the expected value of L that accrues in the far future.
-So we will designate the boundary between the near future and the far future as t = 0.
+So we will designate the boundary between the near future and the far future as t=0.
 What distinguishes the "far" future, for our purposes, is our lack of any fine-grained information that might enable detailed causal models of the effects of our interventions.
 When thinking about the far future, the model assumes, we may be able to predict some general trend lines (e.g., that the spatial extent of human-originating civilization will increase with time), but cannot predict local fluctuations around those trend lines (as we can do in the near future, e.g., for economic growth, crime rates, etc.) or other particular events.
-In the working example, I will assume that the boundary between the near and far future is 1000 years from the present (i.e., in the year 3019).
-Time in the far future is measured from this boundary, so for instance t = 6 years corresponds to the year 3025.
+In the working example, I will assume that the boundary between the near and far future is 1000 years from the present (i.e., in the year 3020).
+Time in the far future is measured from this boundary, so for instance t=6 years corresponds to the year 3026.

-Let S_0 designate the event of the world being in the target state S at t = 0, and $\neg S_0$ designate its complement.
-More generally, S_t is the event of the world being in state S at time t, and $\neg S_t$ is its complement.
-In the working example, where S is something like "The accessible region of the Universe contains an intelligent civilization", S_0 means something like "The accessible region of the Universe contains an intelligent civilization in the year 3019", which is roughly equivalent to "Humanity survives the next thousand years".

-We will represent the version of the epistemic challenge on which we are focused by the presence of what I will call exogenous nullifying events (ENEs).
-These come transfers may be more representative of the typical marginal cost-effectiveness of short-termist interventions over the coming decades.
+Let $S_0$ designate the event of the world being in the target state S at t = 0, and $\neg S_0$ designate its complement.
+More generally, $S_t$ is the event of the world being in state S at time t, and $\neg S_t$ is its complement.
+In the working example, where S is something like "The accessible region of the Universe contains an intelligent causes/interventions.
+So I choose to focus on "representative" or "benchmark" interventions of each kind rather than trying to identify the best interventions in each category.
+In this spirit, I take existential risk mitigation as the prototypical or representative longtermist intervention, though it is far from obvious that it is the most cost-effective longtermist intervention (Beckstead, 2013b). (ii) Public health interventions like deworming plausibly represent "low-hanging fruit" whose marginal cost-effectiveness will steeply decline once the diseases they aim to control are well in check, or when national governments assume responsibility for the necessary interventions.
+Cash transfers, on the other hand, can be expected to maintain their cost-effectiveness as long as there are still people in extreme poverty to whom cash can be transferred without too much leakage.
+Thus, cash transfers may be more representative of the typical marginal cost-effectiveness of short-termist interventions over the coming decades.

-In any case, even the most optimistic estimates of EV(S) would raise the 3000 QALY figure I have adopted by at most a couple orders of magnitude, which as we will see does relatively little to change our qualitative conclusions about the case for longtermism.
+In any case, even the most optimistic estimates of EV(B) would raise the 3000 QALY figure I have adopted by at most a couple orders of magnitude, which as we will see does relatively little to change our qualitative conclusions about the case for longtermism.